 Only one instance of quid pro quo sexual harassment is required for you to bring a lawsuit against the company.
 Furthermore, it is illegal for an employer to fire you for suing your company for sexual harassment, even if you do not win the lawsuit.
 This is called retaliation, and your San Diego quid pro quo attorney may be able to help you litigate this issue as well.

 Sexually offensive conduct or what is commonly termed “locker room humor” should not have any place in the workplace.
 There is a difference between acceptable kidding around and unacceptable sexual innuendo and comments.
 When conduct at your workplace crosses the line, it can constitute hostile work environment harassment.
-That requires either pervasive conduct or an isolated instance of highly offensive behavior.
+This form of harassment can occur either through pervasive conduct or an isolated instance of highly offensive behavior.

-If you believe that you are in a hostile work environment, report it to your employer immediately.
-They have the chance to stop the conduct, and if they don’t, you can take legal action.
+If you believe that you are in a hostile work environment because of co-workers constantly making statements of a sexual nature, report it to your employer immediately.
+Your employer has the authority to stop the harassment, and if they don’t, you can take legal action.

 Most people in the modern world have social media accounts, and when it comes to the workplace, it is sometimes the norm that you share your profiles with your coworkers and associates.
 This provides these individuals with a window into your private life that you should consider before granting access.

-However, we are free to share our personal lives with whomever we like, and when it comes to coworkers, the decision is purely personal.
-However, if a coworker, associate, or boss uses access to your social media accounts to make you feel uncomfortable or objectified in the workplace, you could experience sexual harassment.
+We are free to share our personal lives with whomever we like, and when it comes to coworkers, the decision is purely personal.
+However, if a coworker, associate, or boss uses access to your social media accounts to make you feel uncomfortable or objectified in the workplace, you could be experiencing sexual harassment.

 If the conduct continues, you might seek legal relief, especially if it harms your position or ability to advance on the job.
-If you are not comfortable, talk with an employment attorney to discuss your case.
+If you are not comfortable at work because you feel sexually harassed, talk with a San Diego employment attorney to discuss your case.

-Many employees speak up and lodge complaints regarding quid pro quo sexual harassment – only to find they lose their jobs or suffer another adverse work effect.
+Many employees speak up and lodge complaints regarding quid pro quo sexual harassment only to find they lose their jobs or suffer another adverse work effect, such as a hostile work environment.
 This type of retaliation for making a complaint is another violation of anti-discrimination and harassment laws, and anyone who experiences retaliation should discuss the matter with a sexual harassment attorney.

 If you complained of sexual harassment and experienced anything similar to the above, discuss it with your attorney as soon as possible.

 Going through sexual harassment in the workplace can be embarrassing, and you might feel hesitant about standing up for your rights and going through the necessary steps to collect the compensation you deserve.
-You might worry that some of the same people who participated in the harassment might be involved in the process.
+You might worry that some of the same people who participated in the harassment might be involved in the process and reporting the problem may do more harm than good.

-Reach out to a local sexual harassment attorney to discuss your case.
-This will help you understand whether you experienced unlawful harassment and your best course of action.
+Reach out to a sexual harassment attorney to discuss your case.
+Speaking to a lawyer will help you understand whether you experienced unlawful harassment and your best course of action.
 Never wait to reach out for legal assistance.
-Our firm has compassionate attorneys who understand how devastating sexual harassment can be, and we commit ourselves to stand up for the rights of employees like you.
+Our firm has compassionate attorneys who understand how devastating sexual harassment can be, and we commit ourselves to standing up for the rights of employees like you.

 Before initiating a sexual harassment lawsuit, you will need to file a complaint with the federal Equal Employment Opportunity Commission or California’s Fair Employment and Housing Commission to obtain a “right to sue” letter.

-If this doesn’t produce results or if you are subjected to additional harassment as retaliation for your objections, consult an inappropriate and unwanted statements attorney in San Diego like ours at Haeggquist & Eck, LLP for help.
+If reporting sexual harassment doesn’t produce results or if you are subjected to additional harassment as retaliation for your reporting the unwanted behavior, consult an experienced and compassionate San Diego sexual harassment attorney like the ones at Haeggquist & Eck, LLP for help.